AviaryInc/Mobile-Feather-SDK-for-Android/README.md

     <item>-1:-1</item>

-will create a crop area restricted using the original image width and height.
+will create a crop area restricted to the original image width and height.

 All the previous examples will create a crop area with restricted proportions.
 If you want to allow the user to have a crop rect without limitations, just use an item like this: